 - accepting that you have had a distressing or frightening experience

-You can find more coping strategies on the Better Health Channel.
+You can find more coping strategies on the trauma and recovery page on the Better Health Channel.

 Check in with friends and family

 If you know someone who was affected by the 2009 bushfires, it’s a good idea to check in on them to see if they are ok.